entzyeung/uk-property-analysis/mini-reports/README.md

-Below is a sample README file in Markdown for your mini report PDF:

----

-# Mini Report: Automated UK Property Price Analysis Report
+# Mini Report: Automated London Property Price Analysis Report

-This mini report is a fully automated PDF generated monthly as part of our comprehensive pipeline for analyzing UK property transactions.
-The report includes six graphs—each analysis topic is presented first in English, then in Traditional Chinese—providing a clear, bilingual overview of market trends.
+This mini report is a fully automated PDF generated monthly report as part of our comprehensive pipeline for analyzing UK property transactions (The latest Full PDF report is deployed to the [Download Folder on GitHub](https://github.com/entzyeung/uk-property-analysis/tree/main/full-reports)).
+The report includes six graphs in 3 analysis topics.
+Each analysis topic is presented first in English, then in Traditional Chinese, providing a clear and bilingual overview of market trends.

 ## Overview